In deep-red S.C., Democrats running for governor aren't trying to appeal to moderates

 Last week, Vice President Kamala Harris appeared at a party fundraiser in Columbia, S.C., and gave voters and candidates alike an enthusiasm jolt.
 "Let us fight to get Democrats up and down state ballots," she said.

 Defeating incumbent Republican Gov. Henry McMaster in November would be an endeavor, though.
-McMaster remains popular in the state where Republicans control both houses of the state legislature, both U.S. Senate seats and five out of six seats in Congress.
+McMaster remains popular in the state where Republicans control both houses of the state legislature, both U.S. Senate seats and six out of seven seats in Congress.

 Five candidates, including former Congressman Joe Cunningham and state Sen. Mia McLeod, are on the Democratic primary ballot Tuesday.